• About

 How was the cost projected?

-• Tappé Architects contracted with PM&C LLC, out of Massachusetts, to provide the original cost estimate in February of 2020.
+• Tappé Architects contracted with PM&C LLC, out of Massachusetts, to provide the original cost estimate in February 2020.

 Who will be paying for the project?